RareSkills/blog/erc20-votes-erc5805-and-erc6372/erc20-votes-erc5805-and-erc6372.md

 ### **Events**

-ERC5805 has two events which signify what their name sounds like: `DelegateChange` and `DelegateVotesChagned`.
+ERC5805 has two events which signify what their name sounds like: `DelegateChange` and `DelegateVotesChanged`.

 ### **ERC5805 is an interface, not a token**

 In this article, we are explaining ERC20 Votes, but that doesn't mean ERC5805 has to be a fungible token.
-It could be an NFT, or even an accounting of votes managed some other way, such as a centralized entity assigning votes to addresses to addresses, but wanting to keep an immutable history of how voting power was distributed.
+It could be an NFT, or even an accounting of votes managed some other way, such as a centralized entity assigning votes to addresses, but wanting to keep an immutable history of how voting power was distributed.

 ## **ERC6372**